ravenclaw03/YelpCamp/README.md

 # YelpCamp

-YelpCamp is a fully functional Nodejs web app which involves creating campgrounds, viewing, deleting, signup, use of maps etc. It's a hands-on project from the Udemy course - "The Web Developer Bootcamp" by Colt Steele.
+YelpCamp is a fully functional Nodejs web app which involves creating campgrounds, viewing, deleting, signup, use of maps etc.
 This project is being created created using Node.js, Express, MongoDB, HTML, CSS and Bootstrap.
 Passport.js is used to handle authentication.

 ## Functionalities